-EMF-DEVS modeling: Concepts and methods are being studied in support of meta-level modeling of parallel DEVS modeling using Eclipse Modeling Framework.
+EMF-DEVS Modeling: Concepts and methods are being studied in support of meta-level modeling of parallel DEVS modeling using the Eclipse Modeling Framework.
 The goal is automatic model verification with support for simulation validation.

-Inventory Knowledge Interchange Broker Model Development and Simulation: An industrial strength platform supporting scalable and flexible modeling and execution of interactions among DEVS, Linear Programming, and statistical data mining models is under development.
-New concepts and methods are being introduced to the Knowledge Interchange Broker model composability paradigm.
+Knowledge Interchange Broker (KIB) Model Development and Simulation: An industrial-strength platform supporting scalable and flexible modeling and execution of interactions among DEVS, Linear Programming, and statistical data mining models is under development.

-Network-on-Chip Simulator: A collection of models have been developed for action-level simulation of NoC.
-These models together with their physical counterparts can provide hybrid platform for early executable architecture designs.
+Network-on-Chip (NoC) Simulator: A collection of models have been developed for action-level simulation of NoC.
+These models, together with their physical counterparts, can provide a hybrid platform for early executable NoC designs.